ArchipelagoMW/Archipelago/worlds/yugioh06/docs/setup_en.md

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter (if the server uses password, type in the bottom textfield `/connect <address>:<port> [password]`)

-Don't forget to start manipulating RNG early by shouting during generation:
+Don't forget to start manipulating RNG early by shouting "Heart of the Cards!" during generation.